HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 4. **Start and stop management platform**

-The management platform startup script "hotdb_management" is under its installation directory /bin.
+The management platform startup script `hotdb_management` is under its installation directory `bin`.
 Management platform service could be started or stopped merely by executing the following commands.

 ```bash
 # Enter startup script directory